A Comprehensive Evaluation of Large Language Models on Mental Illnesses: Results Discussion

 Overall, most models showed a preference for the BIN-4 prompt, achieving the highest accuracy improvements, especially on the Dreaddit and DepSeverity datasets.
 This preference suggests that a structured and detailed prompt format generally enhances performance.
 The shift from BIN-1 to BIN-2 also led to significant improvements, highlighting the benefit of rephrasing tasks to focus on symptoms rather than direct diagnoses.

-In terms of the overall best performing models, Gemma 7b as the top performer on the Dreaddit dataset with 76.70\% accuracy (BIN-4), surpassing Mistral NeMo's 74.50\%.
+{Regarding the overall best-performing models}, Gemma 7b as the top performer on the Dreaddit dataset with 76.70\% accuracy (BIN-4), surpassing Mistral NeMo's 74.50\%.
 Other notable performances include Gemini 1.0 Pro, Mixtral 8x7b, and Mixtral 8x22b, which achieved accuracies of 72.20\%, 69.50\%, and 70.10\% on BIN-4 and BIN-2, respectively.
 For the SDCNL dataset, Llama 3 70b matched GPT-4o's 71.20\% with BIN-2, while Gemma 7b reached 66.10\% with prompt BIN-2.
 On the DepSeverity dataset, Mistral Medium achieved an accuracy of 75.10\% (BIN-4), surpassing Llama 2 70b's 73.58\% (previous best on BIN-1).
 Several models, including Phi-3-small, Mixtral 8x7b, Mixtral 8x22b, Llama 3 70b, Gemma 2b, and Gemma 7b, approached or exceeded the 70\% accuracy threshold, with Qwen 2 72b achieving the best performance at 76.60\% (BIN-4).